hussain-jawaid/learning-logs/README.md

 ![Learning Log Banner](images/banner.png)

 A Django-based web application for logging and organizing learning topics and entries.
-Built as part of [*Python Crash Course*](https://nostarch.com/pythoncrashcourse2e) by Eric Matthes.

 ---

 ## Features ✨